OpenNuvoton/ML_G-Sensor/README.md

 ## 1. First step
 ### 1. Install virtual env
 - If you haven't installed [NuEdgeWise](https://github.com/OpenNuvoton/NuEdgeWise), please follow these steps to install Python virtual environment and ***choose `NuEdgeWise_env`***.
-- Skip if you have done.
+- Skip if you have already done it.
 ### 2. Running
-- - The `magic_wand_start.ipynb` notebook will help you prepare data, train the model, and finally convert it to a TFLite and C++ file.
+- The `magic_wand_start.ipynb` notebook will help you prepare data, train the model, and finally convert it to a TFLite and C++ file.

 ## 2. Work Flow
 ### 1. Dataset